Ethanol, 2-[(2-aminoethyl)amino] - information sheet

 - The Government of Canada published the Final Screening Assessment for Ethanol, 2-[(2-aminoethyl)amino] (AEEA) on May 28, 2016.

-- The Government concluded that AEEA is not harmful to human health at levels of exposure considered in the assessment, and that AEEA is not entering the environment at levels that are harmful to the environment.
+- The Government concluded that AEEA is not harmful to human health at levels of exposure considered in the assessment, and that AEEA is not entering the environment at levels that are harmful.

 - Although AEEA is not considered to be harmful to human health or the environment, this substance is considered to have health effects of concern based on its potential reproductive and developmental effects.
 There may be a concern if exposures were to increase through, for example, an increased presence in products available to consumers.

-- The SNAc provisions would require that the Government be notified of certain proposed new activities related to AEEA, and that the new activity be assessed for potential risks to human health and the environment before being undertaken.
+- AEEA is subject to the Significant New Activity (SNAc) provisions of CEPA.
+This requires that the Government be notified of certain proposed new activities related to these substances, and that the new activity be assessed for potential risks to human health and the environment before being undertaken.

-- The NOI outlines the proposed definition of a SNAc in relation to AEEA, as well as the information that would need to be provided to the Government for assessment before the new activity is undertaken.
+- The order outlines the definition of a significant new activity in relation to AEEA, as well as the information that needs to be provided to the Government for assessment before the new activity is undertaken.

 - AEEA may be found in products available to consumers.
-Canadians should follow any safety warnings and directions related to the product and dispose of products responsibly.
+People in Canada should follow any safety warnings and directions related to the product and dispose of products responsibly.

 Page details